(Windhoek, Sossusvlei, Swakopmund, Kunene, Palmwag, Etosha)

 Little Kulala is a luxurious desert retreat situated in the private 37 000-hectare Kulala Wilderness Reserve - the gateway to Namibia's Sand Sea with its towering dunes and clear starry skies.
 Little Kulala features an elegant entertainment area which includes a library, wine cellar, craft boutique, lounge and dining areas.
 Dining under the clear Namibian skies is a highlight.
 The interiors have been designed to provide an all-natural and unique experience in this most beautiful environment.
 The extensive use of neutral colours, gorgeous textures and natural light reproduce the soothing pastel tones of the desert.
 Pure linens, cottons and mohair dyed with natural vegetable dyes all make for a very organic camp which takes its inspiration from its surroundings, notably from the magnificent Dead Vlei in the middle of Sossusvlei.
 Enjoy various activities at Little Kulala that consist of morning and night guided drives, hikes, walking trails and other various activities.
 The overall mood and feel is cool, serene, organic, sheltering and the staff will ensure you have a delightful stay.

 You'll meet up with others at the lodge to explore the NamibRand Nature Reserve on scenic nature drives, which concentrate on unique desert-adapted plants and wildlife, as well as the starkly beautiful desert landscapes.
+Track down unique desert-adapted wildlife in open vehicles, accompanied by an expert guide.
+Admire the fascinating and varied terrain, and learn more about the desert fauna and flora.
+Explore the mysterious fairy circles, where vegetation refuses to grow, and find out how the desert oryx can live without drinking water.
+Enjoy chance encounters with the likes of zebra, cheetah, kudu, baboon, steenbok and the elusive leopard too.

 Enjoy a short flight to Swakopmund today.